▶️ LISTEN TO THIS ARTICLE

 The Agent Loop: Observe, Think, Act, Learn

 Every agent implements some version of the OODA loop: Observe, Orient, Decide, Act.
 Colonel John Boyd developed the framework in the 1970s for fighter combat, where whoever completes the loop faster wins the engagement.
 The same structure applies to AI agents, though timescales vary.
-Reactive agents complete the loop in milliseconds, deliberative agents in seconds or minutes, autonomous agents across hours or days.
+Reactive agents complete the loop quickly, deliberative agents more slowly, autonomous agents over longer spans.

 The observation layer is perception: sensors, API calls, file reads, web scraping, database queries.
 The agent gathers information about the current state.
 For production-scale web data, tools like Apify handle the infrastructure of scraping and browser automation, giving agents reliable access to live web content.
 For a coding agent, observation might be reading error logs, examining test failures, checking documentation.
 For a research agent, it's querying databases, extracting paper abstracts, tracking citations.

 Orientation is model building, updating beliefs about the world based on observations.
 This is where memory architectures matter.
-A December 2025 survey (arXiv 2512.13564) argued that traditional memory taxonomies (short-term, long-term, working memory) don't map cleanly onto agent systems.
+A recent survey argued that traditional memory taxonomies (short-term, long-term, working memory) don't map cleanly onto agent systems.
 Modern agents need core memory (persistent identity and constraints), episodic memory (specific interaction history), semantic memory (general knowledge), procedural memory (how to use tools), resource memory (API keys and credentials), and knowledge vault (curated information from successful tasks).

 The decision layer is planning: generating candidate actions, evaluating consequences, selecting the best option.
 For reactive agents, this is a lookup table or pattern match.
 For deliberative agents, it's tree search, symbolic reasoning, or learned planning policies.
 For hybrid agents, it's a router that decides which layer handles the current situation.

 Action is execution: calling tools, writing code, sending API requests, updating databases.
-The Model Context Protocol (MCP) standardized this layer in November 2024.
+The Model Context Protocol (MCP) is one prominent attempt to standardize this layer.
 Anthropic introduced MCP as an open protocol for connecting AI agents to tools and data sources.
 The metaphor was deliberate: "USB-C port for AI applications."
-Instead of every agent implementing custom integrations for every tool, MCP provides a standard interface.
+Instead of every agent implementing custom integrations for every tool, MCP provides a shared interface.
 Tools expose capabilities through MCP servers, agents consume them through MCP clients.

 Learning updates the agent's parameters, memory, or code based on outcomes.
 For neural agents, that's fine-tuning or few-shot learning.
 For symbolic agents, it's updating knowledge bases or refining rules.
 For self-modifying agents, it's changing the source code.

-The loop runs continuously.
+The loop may run continuously or for a bounded task window.
 Observations trigger orientation updates, which inform decisions, which generate actions, which produce new observations.
-The speed and sophistication of each stage determine what the agent can accomplish.
+The speed and sophistication of each stage shape what the agent can accomplish.

 When to Use Each Type: A Framework for Choosing